-45 killed at religious shrine in Pakistan by ISIS suicide bomber
+52 killed at religious shrine in Pakistan by ISIS suicide bomber

 Story highlights

-- 45 people dead, dozens injured after suicide attack on religious shrine in Pakistan
+- 52 people dead, over 100 injured after attack on shrine

 - ISIS has claimed responsibility for the attack

-(CNN)A suicide bomb attack killed at least 45 people during a religious ceremony in the remote mountains of Pakistan Saturday evening, according to local law enforcement.
+(CNN)A suicide bomb attack killed at least 52 people and injured more than 100 others during a religious ceremony in the remote mountains of Pakistan Saturday evening, according to local law enforcement.

 Through its media wing Amaq, ISIS claimed responsibility for the blast on a Sufi shrine in the Lasbela district of Balochistan, 120 miles from Karachi.

-About 500 people had assembled to perform a Sufi ritual at the Shah Noorani Shrine when the bomb went off, according to Sarfaraz Bugti, the home minister of Balochistan province.
+About 500 people had assembled to perform a Sufi ritual at the Shah Noorani Shrine when the bomb went off, according to Sarfraz Bugti, the home minister of Balochistan province.

-The remoteness of the region is making it difficult to get emergency services to the area, he said.
+The remoteness of the region made it difficult to get emergency services to the area, but rescue operations are underway, he said.

 Prime Minister Muhammad Nawaz Sharif issued a statement, condemning the blast and ordering federal and provincial authorities to "bring the perpetrators to task immediately."